 Generally, credit card companies offer a grace period for new purchases.
 This period is the gap between the end of your card’s billing cycle and the date your payment is due.
 With most credit cards, if you pay off your balance in full and have no outstanding cash advances, you won’t be charged interest on new purchases during the grace period.

-Heads up: If you only make the minimum payment every month, you could be inviting debt.
-For example, for a $1,000 balance with an APR of 21 percent, it’ll take about five and a half years to pay off the balance, and you’ll pay about $662 in interest.
+Heads up: If you make only the minimum payment every month, you could be inviting debt.
+For example, for a $1,000 balance with an APR of 21%, it’ll take about five and a half years to pay off the balance, and you’ll pay about $662 in interest.

 Make sure you know the following details of your card: